Cap-go/tutorials/src/content/plugins-tutorials/capacitor-detect-mobile-services.md

 ---
+title: Using capacitor-detect-mobile-services Package Tutorial
-"title": "Using capacitor-detect-mobile-services Package Tutorial", "description": "A step-by-step guide on how to utilize the capacitor-detect-mobile-services package in your Capacitor app.", "created_at": "2022-03-27",
+description: A step-by-step guide on how to utilize the capacitor-detect-mobile-services package in your Capacitor app.
-"published": true,
-"slug": "capacitor-detect-mobile-services"
+created_at: 2022-03-27
+published: true
+slug: capacitor-detect-mobile-services
 ---

 ## Installation